fridgemagnet3/uip/README.md

 <img width="989" height="327" alt="irq-sync" src="https://github.com/user-attachments/assets/fac8f2c7-8838-470d-ac51-576ac0ca2264" />

 You can see the much shorter response times when it's servicing the 6551 from within the existing handler.
-CB1 is the 20ms interrupt from the 6821, when that fires, that's the interrupt which finally returns from the handler, back to the application.
+When the 20ms interrupt (CB1) fires, that's the interrupt which finally returns from the handler, back to the application.
 The next serial interrupt then takes that bit longer again as it's going through the full interrupt raise processing again, subsequently they are again much shorter.
 Significantly so, around 14us:

 <img width="579" height="480" alt="irq-sync-service" src="https://github.com/user-attachments/assets/c2605a5d-1e82-430d-b61c-daa9ae090010" />